labscript-suite/labscript-devices/docs/source/devices/prawnblaster.rst

 The PrawnBlaster takes advantage of the specs of the Pico to provide the following:

-* Configurable as 1, 2, 3, or 4 trulty independent pseudoclocks.
+* Configurable as 1, 2, 3, or 4 truly independent pseudoclocks.

   - Each clock has its own independent instruction set and synchronization between clocks is not required.
   - Assuming the default internal clock of 100 MHz, each clock has: